 S. Basis Financial accounting Cost accounting

 No.

 1 Distinction Transaction is Transaction is identified

 period/amount recorded for a definite with cost units.

 period.

 2 Purpose Prepared to show the It aims to guide the

 final results during a management for proper

 particular period to planning, control and

 owners, outsiders etc. decision making.

 3 Analysis of It analyses the It analyses the

 expenditure expenditure under expenditure under

 different types of different types of

 expenses, e.g. wages, performance as distinct

 salaries, depreciation from types of expenses

 etc. e.g. direct labor, indirect

 labor, direct materials,

 etc.

 4 Material It does not tell us the It provides the system of

 control inefficiencies of good inventory control

 material handling, as through a prescribed

 the figures are procedure for purchases,

 available in aggregate. storage, issue etc.

 5 Nature It is positive science It is positive as well as

 normative science

 6 Wastages There are no such Wastages, shortages,

 categories losses etc are categorized

-CLASS : II - B.COM COURSE NAME: COST ACCOUNTING COURSE CODE: 16CMU402 BATCH: 2016-2019

 into normal and

+CLASS : III - B.COM PA COURSE NAME: APPLIED COST ACCOUNTING COURSE CODE: 17PAU503A BATCH : 2017-2020

 abnormal and aim to

 eliminate losses.

 7 Dealings It deals with actual It deals partly with actual

 facts and figures facts and figures and

 partly with estimates.

 8 Transactions It deals with external It deals with internal

 transactions transactions

 9 Classifications It makes no It makes clear distinction

 distinction between between controllable and

 controllable and uncontrollable or fixed

 uncontrollable or fixed and variable costs.

 and variable costs.

 10 Legal They are kept as These accounts are kept

 requirements required by generally to meet the

 companied act, requirement of the

 income tax act. management.
 Now it, is

 obligatory to keep such

-records.
+X 7 records.